 Each business line is responsible for managing its risk, and business line management is responsible for keeping senior management, including the members of the ROC, informed of operational risk and escalating risk matters (as defined by the Company's escalation policies).
 We have conducted Company-wide escalation training for our employees.
-Certain business lines, including STO and Technology, have dedicated personnel with responsibilities for monitoring and managing risk-related matters.
 Business lines are subject to oversight by the control groups, and the Finance, CLR, Technology and Human Capital departments also execute certain control functions and report matters to the ROC, Audit Committee and Board as appropriate.